Food Service Assistant Supervisor

 Open-Ended/Permanent - Annualised Hours

-Durham University Summer Recruitment Campaign.
-With a new Academic term upon us, we are looking for driven and passionate individuals to join our catering teams.
+Durham University Recruitment Campaign.
+We are looking for driven and passionate individuals to join our catering teams.
 Please review our adverts to find out more!

 The Department and role purpose

 We currently have fantastic opportunities for talented Food Service Assistant Supervisors.
 Whilst supporting the Food and Beverage Service Head in guiding and motivating the team to be the best they can possibly be, the Food Service Assistant Supervisor will need to have presence and personality to influence the day-to-day business and you'll need to maximise the performance of your team.
 Leading by example and setting high standards, you’ll provide our students and customers alike with an outstanding experience and excellent food and beverage service.
 Are you excited about becoming part of a team that strives to be the best?
 Then we want to hear from you!